lseror/outscale-image-factory/docs/buildbot.md

     (The `-d` switch tells `htpasswd` to use CRYPT encryption, the only supported encryption in Buildbot 0.8.6p1)

+5. Restart Buildbot with `invoke-rc.d buildmaster restart` (so that the changes to Boto credentials are taken into account)

 The web interface should be available on port 8010.

 ### Instantiating a Slave